AjaySamuel03/Uber-Rides-Prediction/README.md

 The model predicts weekly rides based on the inputs from the UI.

-📄 License
-This project is open-source under the MIT License.

 🙌 Author
 👤 Ajay Samuel
 MBA – Business Analytics